 Installation and use

 Copy folder to a web server or hosting account and run the drupaltowordpress.php script on your browser.
 Follow the on-screen instructions.
-You should be able to use any type of MySQL and PHP environment so long as the server can connect to both the Drupal and WordPress databases on the same server.
+You should be able to use any type of MySQL and PHP environment so long as the code can connect to both the Drupal and WordPress databases on the same server.
+Both databases must share the same connection details.

 |0.3||drupaltowordpress-d6w35-0.3.zip||26 May 2013|